 All other cancellation policies will apply.

-Registration Changes: No fee or penalty will be assessed for making changes up until four weeks (45 days) prior to originally scheduled course start date.
-For any changes made inside (45 days) of the originally scheduled course start date is subject to availability of space, equipment, and all other resources.
+Registration Changes: No fee or penalty will be assessed for making changes up until 45 days prior to originally scheduled course start date.
+Any changes made inside 45 days of the originally scheduled course start date is subject to availability of space, equipment, and all other resources.
 If change is possible, a $35.00 change fee will apply, along with any difference in the course costs.
 Refunds (cash or credits) will not be provided if the new course is at a lower cost than the original registration.
 Course change requests after a course begins will incur both the $35.00 change fee along with any difference in the course costs.
 Refunds (cash or credits) will not be provided if the new course is at a lower cost than the original registration.

 Cancellations and Refunds

 All refund requests and special considerations must be submitted in writing to email@example.com.

 Registration Cancellation Requests: Cancellations submitted in writing on or before February 1, 2019, are eligible for a full refund, with the exception of the deposit from payment plans.

-Cancellations received in writing beginning February 2, 2019, and up to four weeks (28 days) prior to the start of a Program will incur a cancellation fee of 30% of the total bill, including add-ons and any other fees.
+Cancellations received in writing beginning February 2, 2019, and up to 45 days prior to the start of a Program will incur a cancellation fee of 30% of the total bill, including add-ons and any other fees.
 Customers may choose to leave their refund as a credit on their account for 12 months.
 The new registration must be completed within one year of cancellation date; in this case, credits will be retained in full, without incurring any cancellation fees.
 The credits can only be redeemed for the following season.

-Cancellations made inside of four weeks (28 days) of the first day of camp are not eligible for a refund or any kind of credit.
+Cancellations made inside of 45 days of the first day of camp are not eligible for a refund or any kind of credit.